MobileUpLLC/FormView/README.md

 }
 ```

-A banch of predefind rules for text validation is available via `TextValidationRule`:
+A banch of predefind rules for text validation is available via `ValidationRule`:
 * notEmpty - value not empty.
 * digitsOnly - value contains only digits.
 * lettersOnly - value contains only letters.